-Because nut- and seed-based beverages are relatively new in the market place, they were not captured in previous variations to Code which introduced mandatory advisory statements on other plant-based milk-substitutes.
-The draft variation expands the scope of section S9-2, which requires mandatory advisory statements to be carried on some products in the milk substitute market, to include both fortified and unfortified nut- and seed-based beverages.
+Because nut- and seed-based beverages are relatively new in the market place, they were not captured in previous variations to the Code which introduced mandatory advisory statements on other plant-based milk substitutes.
+The draft variation expands the scope of the table to section S9-2, which requires mandatory advisory statements to be carried on some products in the milk substitute market, to include both fortified and unfortified nut- and seed-based beverages.

 Consumers who are familiar with cereal- and legume-based beverages and their associated advisory statements may be exposed to a health risk by the omission of advisory statements on the full range of nut- and seed-based beverages.
 Such an omission may imply that the risk to children from consuming nut- and seed-based beverages does not exist, which is incorrect.
 Having the advisory statements mandated for only a subsection of a market, such as fortified product only, may create a competitive bias.
 This may also lead to industry confusion about when to apply the advisory statements on beverages that are made from a combination of nuts, seeds, and/or cereals.

-The draft variation to section S9-2 will align the regulatory treatment of products now in the milk substitute market thus maintaining a fair market.
-The variations will also mitigate the public health and safety risks to consumers from information being omitted, and help consumers make an informed decision.
-As noted above, OBPR exempted FSANZ from undertaking a RIS for this regulatory change due to the minor and machinery nature of the change.
-This is based on:
+The variation to the table to section S9-2 will align the regulatory treatment of products now in the milk substitute market thus maintaining a fair market.
+The approved draft variations will also mitigate the public health and safety risks to consumers from information being omitted, and help consumers make an informed decision.